Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self-study; self-paced).

-This is a self-study course that culminates in a final exam.
+Version 1 and 2: This is a self-study course that culminates in a final exam.
 Students are introduced to all the components of the Bar and Beverage Industry.
-Students are eligible to take the National Restaurant Associations ManageFirst Program's exam upon completion of this course.
-The ManageFirst program is a management training certificate program that exemplifies the NRAEF’s commitment to developing materials by the industry and for the industry.
+Students are eligible to take the National Restaurant Association's ManageFirst Program, a management training certificate program that exemplifies the NRAEF’s commitment to developing materials by the industry and for the industry.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Hospitality, Culinary Arts, or Introduction to Bar and Beverage Management (8/18).
+Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Hospitality, Culinary Arts, or Introduction to Bar and Beverage Management (8/18).
+Version 2: In the associate/certificate degree category OR in the lower division baccalaureate/associate degree category, 3 semester hours in Hospitality, Tourism, Culinary Arts, or Introduction to Bar and Beverage Management (5/23 revalidation).